Selling A Business with Attached Real Estate

 • Likewise, it is very beneficial for a prospective E2 Visa buyer when the sale of the business includes commercial real estate.

-• The general tests of procuring an E2 Visa are that the business opportunity be a ‘substantial’ (roughly $100K or more) and ‘bonafide’ (meaning not a sham) investment.
+• The general tests of procuring an E2 Visa are whether the business opportunity is ‘substantial’ (roughly $100K or more) and ‘bonafide’ (meaning not a sham) investment.

 • Including commercial real estate in a business purchase will greatly aid E2 Visa buyers in convincing the immigration authorities that their investment meets the ‘substantial’ and ‘bonafide’ tests.